gagregrog/housecarl/README.md

 Once Carl is installed, make sure you follow the additional setup requirements for the Coral, detailed in [README.Coral.md](/README.Coral.md).

-If you would like to `uninstall` Carl, simply run `pipx uninstall housecarl`.

 #### Git Install

 If you plan on changing any features, you'll likely want to follow a traditional git install.